tier4/caret_doc/docs/visualization/path/response_time.md

     However, both will be referred to as "response time" for simplicity in this document.
 <prettier-ignore-end>

 Three cases of response time is defined; `all`, `best`, `worst`, and `worst-with-external-latency`.
+With `all` case, CARET samples all time elapsed in a targeted path.
 With `best` case, CARET samples shortest time elapsed in a targeted path.
-With `worst` case, the previous message input timing is taken into account. `best-to-worst` case includes most of all cases between `best` and `worst`.
+With `worst` case, CARET samples largest time elapsed in a targeted path.
+With `worst-with-external-latency` case, the previous message input timing is taken into account. `best-to-worst` case includes most of all cases between `best` and `worst`.

-This section shows two methods to visualize response time, `Histogram` and `Stacked Bar`.
+This section shows two methods to visualize response time, `Histogram`, `Stacked Bar` and `TimeSeries`.
 Execute the following script code to load trace data and an architecture object before calling this method.

 ```python